cstarflowers/Silhouette-DEV/README.md

 - Kodi Homphothichak

 ## What is Silhouette?
-Silhouette is a rhythm-based RPG game project, following our main character and the world inside their brain.
-As the result of a tragic accident, they have ended up trapped in a coma, alongside their best dreams and worst nightmares.
-Help our main character by uncovering the truth and coming back to the real world again OR choosing to stay in the land of your dreams, where anything can happen.
+Silhouette is a rhythm-based RPG game, following our main character and the escapist world of music inside their mind.
+As the result of neglect, hatred, and isolation, they often find themselves in the world of their dreams -- where they can do anything they want -- alongside their highest hopes and worst nightmares.
+Help our main character complete their journey by uncovering the truth and coming to realize what it truly means to set yourself free.
 Their fate lies in your hands.

 **DOWNLOAD COMING SOON**